nroi/flexo/README.md

 ```
 If that does not help you, please open an issue that includes:
 1. An excerpt of that log, if Flexo has crashed or did not start.
-2. Your installation method (docker or AUR).
+2. Your installation method (Docker or AUR).
 3. The version you are using (either the output of `pacman -Qi flexo`, or the tag if you are using Docker).
 4. Your settings, if you have changed them
    (either the `/etc/flexo/flexo.toml` file, or the environment variables if you use Docker).